holepunchto/bare/README.md

 #### `Bare.on('resume')`

 Emitted when the process or current thread resumes after suspension.
 Deferred and paused work should be continued when the `resume` event is emitted and new work may again be scheduled.

+#### `Bare.on('wakeup', deadline)`

+Emitted when the process or current thread wakes up during suspension.
+Once the process becomes idle, or if the process is not idle by the time `deadline` has passed, the process will suspend itself again and an `idle` event be emitted.
+A `wakeup` event listener may call `Bare.resume()` to resume the process.

 ### Lifecycle